 Why these prompts matter

-How the feature shows up in Gemini
+How it’s set up in Gemini

 A nudge toward deeper, longer sessions